PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 You are ready for a complex exercise.
 Let's create our first application!

-It will be a program that helps you manage your favorite artists from your terminal.
+It will be a program that helps you manage your favorite artists from your terminal 🎵

 We will not code everything in one step, that would be too huge for this moment.